 Wine Brands: the History behind the Label

-Companhia das Lezírias is one of the greatest and longest-running agrobusinesses in Portugal, it was founded in 1836 in the Santarém district.
+Founded in 1836 in the district of Santarém, Companhia das Lezírias is one of the greatest and longest-running agrobusinesses in Portugal.

-Despite having numerous businesses within the agriculture and livestock industries, it has also assumed an educational and conservationist role as an institution.
-It frequently collaborates with universities and other conservationist initiatives focusing on the Portuguese fauna and flora found on the Companhia das Lezírias territory.
+In harmony to their numerous businesses within the agriculture and livestock industries, they also assume an educational and conservationist role as an institution.
+They frequently collaborate with universities and other conservationist initiatives focusing on the Portuguese fauna and flora found on the Companhia das Lezírias territory.

-This was the story we chose to tell, both with the concept behind it and the name given to the wine: Tyto Alba.
+This was the story we chose to tell, both with the concept and the name given to the wine: Tyto Alba.

 To create the stylized and mysterious image for this wine, similar to the Barn Owl, we based our design on one of its most striking features – the heart-shaped frame around its face, with its contrasting gold and white.